brano-holy/arch-linux-installer/README.md

 $ cmake --build .
 ```

-For faster build on multicore processor, you can use:
+For faster build on a multicore processor, you can use:

 ```bash
 $ cmake --build . -- -j4
 ```

-Where option `-j4` means you want to use 4 cores for building.
+Where the option `-j4` means you want to use 4 cores for building.

 Examples
 --------
-Run `archlinux-installer` with config file:
+Run `archlinux-installer` with a config file:
 ```bash
 $ ./archlinux-installer path/to/config.conf
 ```